 Wintergreen is a ski area located in the state of Virginia in USA.
 The resort is in the town of Nellysford, VA.

 Wintergreen is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Wintergreen.
+Unfortunately, none of those passes work with Wintergreen.
 To purchase season passes, you'll need to visit Wintergreen's website.

 There are numerous options to stay at Wintergreen around the resort.
 Check out the available options with the form below.